ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 server.
 That ticket key is protecting the TLS connection now and in the future and is the weak spot an attacker will target.

-The client will store its secret information for that TLS session along with the ticket received from the server.
-By transmitting that ticket at the beginning of the next TLS connection the server and client can resume their previous session, given that the server can still access the secret key that was used to encrypt.
+The client will store its secret information for a TLS session along with the ticket received from the server.
+By transmitting that ticket back to the server at the beginning of the next TLS connection both parties can resume their previous session, given that the server can still access the secret key that was used to encrypt.